 Are There Special Clearances Needed for Early Childhood Education Majors?

-If you are an ECE major, you will eventually be placed at the ELC and Lab Preschool.
-Therefore, you will need to take the ELC (Early Childhood Education) and Lab School with you when you are fingerprinted.
-For additional information, you will need to contact the Office of Clinical Studies at firstname.lastname@example.org.
+If you are an ECE major, you will be placed at the Lab School.
+Therefore, you need to take the ELC (Early Childhood Education) and Lab School with you when you that is password protected.
+Please email email@example.com for the code.

 If you currently or have been a resident in a state other than Delaware at any time during the past five years, you are required to complete out-of-state clearances.